 “Story-based long-running webtoons are carefully structured like dramas in ways that keep readers begging to know what will happen next.
 On the other hand, episode-based shorter webtoons revolve around an appealing central character.
 Either way, readers are compelled to look for the next episode,”

-The company allowed readers to comment on the series and had a set-up when a comment is “most-liked”, it came to the top so that the author could view the responses and opinions.
+The company allowed readers to comment on the series and had a set-up when a comment was “most-liked”; it came to the top so that the author could view the responses and opinions.
 Moreover, readers could rate each episode on a scale from 1 to 5, and the ratings also helped the authors to measure their performance immediately.
 Even today, it works as a barometer for the Webtoons content creator.

 The website started gaining enough visitors from Korea, leading the publisher to increase the team of cartoonists and content creators.
 So, to lure more talented people, Webtoons proposed an offer of splitting profits with the authors of the respective cartoon series.

 Some of the authors could opt to charge their readers when they got popular, and they could share the ad revenues generated by the publisher.
 Wait, ad revenue?
 Did the publisher display ads during those times?

 Well, yes.
 To run a publishing business, advertising is something that cannot be neglected.
 Back then 2008, there weren’t many technologies, and native ads were considered one of the easiest ones to get started with.